jwatzke/cybersource-android-sdk/README.md

 # CyberSource Android SDK

+This SDK provides simple functionality to dispatch sensitive credit card data directly to CyberSource, returning a safe payment token that can be passed up to your mobile backend for standard CyberSource processing without the burden of credit card data ever hitting your server.
+With this secure payment token your server can create a CyberSource subscription, long term token or payment.

+**_NOTE: this SDK is not intended for AndroidPay transactions but rather is complimentary to the Google AndroidPay SDK.
+The payment data blobs from this SDK and the Google AndroidPay SDK can be treated just the same for CyberSource payment processing._**

 ## SDK Installation

 Android Studio is preferred because Eclipse will not be supported by Google much longer.